tools4ds/fa2024/index.md

     1. Add the prompt text and tool used as comments before the generated code.
        Clarify whether the code was used as is, or modified somewhat, moderately or significantly.
-4. When using AI assistants incoporated into IDEs such as VSCode and Github Copilot, be extra mindful of when to allow copilot generation.
+4. When using AI assistants incorporated into IDEs such as VSCode and Github Copilot, be extra mindful of when to allow copilot generation.
 It can be handy to look up syntax, but it will also generate entire functions.
 If the assignment allows it and you generate complete functions, cite the tool in the comments in the function.